giampaolo/giampaolo.github.io/content/blog/2014/psutil-20-api-redesign.rst

 Different reasons:

-* Having a mixed API which uses both properties and methods for no particular reason is confusing and messy as you don't know whether to use "()" or not (see `here <https://code.google.com/p/psutil/source/browse/test/test_psutil.py?name=release-0.7.0#1716>`__).
+* Having a mixed API which uses both properties and methods for no particular reason is confusing and messy as you don't know whether to use "()" or not (see code.google.com/p/psutil/source/browse/test/test_psutil.py?name=release-0.7.0#1716).
 * It is usually expected from a property to not perform many computations internally whereas psutil actually invokes a function every time it is accessed.
 This has two drawbacks:
   * you may get an exception just by accessing the property (e.g. "p.name" may raise NoSuchProcess or AccessDenied)
   * you may erroneously think properties are cached but this is true only for name, exe, and create_time.